 How to Overcome the Disadvantages of a Matrix Organization Structure

-Cooperation must be of utmost importance between the functional and project manager, in order to avoid conflict and confusion.
-In addition, strong and well-defined communication between all management and employees is critical.
-Along with, gaining support from all stakeholders.
-Employees must receive the vision, goals, and objectives from these managers.
+Cooperation must be of utmost importance between the functional and project manager in order to avoid conflict and confusion.
+In addition, strong and well-defined communication between all management and employees is critical, along with gaining support from all stakeholders.
+Employees must receive the vision, goals, and objectives of these managers.
 Power and authority must be evenly balanced between the functional and project manager.
 Conflict must be privately and quickly resolved between the functional and project manager.
 Documentation and clear communication serve to avoid confusion about responsibilities and roles.

 Type of Matrix Organization Structure

-- Strong Matrix Structure – majority of power is held by project manager, who controls the project budget, has a full-time role, and employs an administrative staff.
+- Strong Matrix Structure — The majority of power is held by the project manager who controls the project budget, has a full-time role, and employs an administrative staff.
 This particular structure has many characteristics in common with a projectized organization.

-- Balanced Matrix Structure- In this form, the organization the functional and project managers are balanced in both power and authority.
-Project managers have a full-time role and a part time administrative staff.
+- Balanced Matrix Structure — In this form, the functional and project managers are balanced in both power and authority.
+Project managers have a full-time role and a part-time administrative staff.
 Both managers have control of the budget for the project.

-- Weak Matrix Structure- When the project manager has limited authority and power.
-The project manager will have more like a coordinator.
+- Weak Matrix Structure — When the project manager has limited authority and power.
+The project manager will act more like a coordinator.

 Why the Matrix?

-The Matrix Organization Structure was developed out of the requirement to answer a need.
+The matrix organization structure was developed out of the requirement to answer a need.
 Organizational forms needed to be able to manage the complexity of limited resources, problems, projects, and very complex large programs.
 The added complexity could not be addressed by the conventional hierarchical organizations.
-Solving the unique problems required in a complex amount of information to be processed.
+Solving the unique problems required a complex amount of information to be processed.
 The skills and functions being because of the difficulty in the ability to view the total system.

-The matrix was a natural evolution in management thinking because it works especially well if the program was large, if the government was the customer, and if the a customer was willing to pay for the additional expenses.
-It was first formulized in the U.S. aerospace and defense industry, where it evolved during especially large and complex 1950s and 1960s projects.
-As stated earlier this was a natural evolution in the thinking of management.
-In these years the term matrix was applied to the organizational structure.
+The matrix was a natural evolution in management thinking because it works especially well if the program was large, if the government was the customer, and if the customer was willing to pay for the additional expenses.
+It was first formulated in the U.S. aerospace and defense industry, where it evolved during especially large and complex 1950s and 1960s projects.
+As stated earlier, this was a natural evolution in the thinking of management.
+In these years, the term matrix was applied to the organizational structure.
 It also allows for more projects to be completed in-house rather than by outside vendors or counsel.

 The Project/Functional Interface

-The definition of management success of the years used to be that in order to get things done you have to accomplish it through others, comes into play in the matrix organization.
-There is a clearly defined interface importance between the three prongs of project management, functional management and with top management.
-If these three entities can successfully build a great working relationship then most problems with be resolved and perhaps without the need to involve the highest levels of management.
+The definition of management success over the years used to be that in order to get things done, you have to accomplish it through others.
+There is a clearly defined interface importance between the three prongs of project management, functional management, and with top management.
+If these three entities can successfully build a great working relationship, then most problems with be resolved and perhaps without the need to involve the highest levels of management.

-Managers must be in communication with one another on a daily and even potentially more often than once a day.
-All of the managerial relationships are two ended arrows, which indicates that the respect and relationships go both ways, and therefore it becomes an adequate organization.
+Managers must be in communication with one another on the daily and even potentially more often than once a day.
+All of the managerial relationships are double-ended arrows, which indicates that the respect and relationships go both ways and therefore, it becomes an adequate organization.
 Constant support, cooperation, and consultation are all really necessary on the part of the functional and project managers.

 Difficulties that sometimes occur between the project and functional interfaces are lessened if the differences between the roles of the traditional functional manager and the project manager are amortized.

-If you need help understanding the onboarding process complexity of a matrixed organizational structure or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
+If you need help understanding the onboarding process complexity of a matrix organizational structure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.